nataly-milman/os-planner/README.md

 * PLANet can split up different tasks so you can use your time more efficiently.

 ## How to use the library?
-The current upload format for this repository currently requires you to pull the repository into Android Studio and compile from there, though you are also welcome to take whichever files you want from this project and to add them to your code in any way you like :)
+The current upload format for this repository requires you to pull the repository into Android Studio and compile from there, though you are also welcome to take whichever files you want from this project and to add them to your code in any way you like :)

 Steps:
 1. Clone git repo.